Business rates reductions

 We will grant Discretionary Rate Relief (DRR) to occupiers of business properties located within the Infinity Park Enterprise Zone, under certain circumstances.

-To qualify for DRR, businesses must have been located on Infinity Park by 31 March 2018.
-Those businesses that do may be eligible for DRR of up to 100% of the Business Rates payable, up to a limit of £55,000 per year and £275,000 over a five year period.
+To qualify for DRR, businesses must have been located on Infinity Park by 31 March 2021.
+Those businesses that do may be eligible for DRR of up to 100% of the business rates payable, up to a limit of £55,000 per year and £275,000 over a five year period.
 Any DRR given to a business locating on Infinity Park will be classed as state aid and is therefore subject to state aid de minimis limits.
 More information about state aid is included on page 5 of the application form.

 As well as locating within the relevant area of the Enterprise Zone, to qualify for DRR businesses will need to demonstrate how their business supports the vision of Infinity Park and will contribute towards growth in the D2N2 local economy.
 Only businesses that can demonstrate this will be considered for DRR.